Intro to A.I. with Amazon’s Senior Product Manager

 Amazon Lex has been tested on Amazon Alexa, and now we expose it out to regular developers.
 What developers can do with this service is that they can provide the training data and then continuously monitor and keep improving the model without having to write a single line of code.
 All the code is abstractive for them, so it’s a fully managed service.

-What’s your experience on customers’ concerns about data privacy?
+What’s your experience with customers’ concerns about data privacy?

 One example was when a burglar was caught on Amazon Alexa, and that produced evidence in court.
 That was surprising.
 Especially surprising to me was that every single record that customer speaks into the Echo is available to us.
 It’s all done in order to improve the model.
 As you speak a command, it’s converted into text in the background, but that voice sample is also available to us.